-One of the most essential texts for anyone who needs to convince others for a living is David Hoffeld’s book The Science of Selling.
+One of the most essential texts for anyone who needs to convince others for a living (especially direct response copywriters) is David Hoffeld’s book The Science of Selling.
 If you haven’t read it, here’s a quick summary:

 The selling process should mirror the way our brains actually buy.
 Fortunately, we have a lot of science-based information on how this works, so we don’t have to rely on evidence that’s anecdotal (that’s the problem with most sales books … they’re based on anecdotal evidence rather than scientific studies).

 Hoffeld finds that the buying process consists of a set of six mini-commitments and a positive emotional state.
 When these seven “ingredients” are present, you’ll have a sale:

 3. The buyer commits to your industry solution (as opposed to DIY or another industry).

 4. The buyer commits to trusting you or your company.

 5. The buyer commits to your product or service (as opposed to a competitor’s).

 6. The buyer commits to spending the money.